Inner Dharma 內法

 update : Kagami Biraki 2016

 I had the pleasure of attending the 12th annual Kagami Biraki hosted by the Masakikai and Hoboykai in Sterling, Virginia.

 Sunday I traveled to Sterling, Virginia, to participate in the annual Kagami Biraki (Opening the Mirror) enbu held by the Masakikai and Hobyokai.
 A number of different martial arts were demonstrated as part of the gathering, including: Yagyu Shinkage-ryu heiho, Kashima Shinden Jiki Shinkage-ryu heiho, Shinto Muso-ryu jo, Ikkaku-ryu jutte & tessen, Isshin-ryu kusari-gama, Masaki-ryu manriki, Daito-ryu Aiki-jujutsu, Hakko Denshin-ryu jujutsu, and Tomiki Aikido.

 I was talking with a colleague about what it means to be connected and I felt like sharing some of my thoughts on the topic here.

-The first martial art I practiced for an extended length of time was a self-defense oriented amalgam of Aikido, Judo, Jujutsu, and Kempo/Karate.
-I have since transitioned to spending a good amount of time learning internal martial arts ideas via the route of baguazhang, taijiquan, and xingyiquan.
+The first martial art I practiced for a length of time (and on might say the one I remain best at today) was modern jujutsu.
+Specifically, a self-defense oriented amalgam of Aikido, Judo, Jujutsu, and Kempo/Karate.
+I have since transitioned from practicing modern jujutsu as my primary martial art and instead have spent a good amount of time learning internal martial arts ideas via the route of baguazhang, taijiquan, and xingyiquan.
 This has illuminated my striking and grappling practice, offering a glimpse of the higher levels of martial arts training that was suggested but ever elusive in my original jujutsu school.